elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Explicit and Implicit type conversion.</div><br />
-  <div><strong>Technical Response:</strong> There are two types of type conversion including automatic (implicit) and explicit type conversion.
+  <div><strong>Technical Response:</strong> There are two types of type conversion: implicit and explicit.
   </div>
   </div>
 </details>

 ---

-### What is the difference between explicit and automatic (implicit) JavaScript type conversion?
+### What is the distinction between explicit and implicit JavaScript type conversion?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Implicit type conversion is an automated conversion of types and explicit is a manual approach through the implementation of an object constructor or an operator.</div><br />
+  <div><strong>Interview Response:</strong> Implicit type conversion is a manual conversion of type, and explicit is automatic.</div><br />
-  <div><strong>Technical Response:</strong> JavaScript automatically converts one data type to another (to the right type).
-This is known as implicit or automatic type conversion.
-The type of conversion that you do manually is known as explicit type conversion.
+  <div><strong>Technical Response:</strong> JJavaScript translates one data type to another automatically (to the right type).
+This behavior is known as implicit type conversion or automated type conversion.
+An explicit type conversion is the sort of conversion that you perform manually.
   </div>
   </div>
 </details>